RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 [![View Original Research Paper](https://img.shields.io/badge/Pittsburgh%20Arrest%20Data-0056A0?style=flat&logo=external-link&logoColor=white&color=0056A0)](https://catalog.data.gov/dataset/pittsburgh-police-arrest-data)

 Arrest data contains information on people taken into custody by City of Pittsburgh police officers.
-More serious crimes such as felony offenses are more likely to result in an arrest.
+More serious crimes, such as felony offenses, are more likely to result in an arrest.
 However, arrests can occur as a result of other offenses, such as parole violations or a failure to appear for trial.
 All data is reported at the block/intersection level, with the exception of sex crimes, which are reported at the police zone level.

-This dataset only contains information reported by City of Pittsburgh Police.
+This dataset only contains information reported by the City of Pittsburgh Police.
 It does not contain information about incidents that solely involve other police departments operating within the city (for example, campus police or Port Authority police).

-### Allgeheny County ZipCode Boundries
+### Allegheny County Zip Code Boundaries

 [![View Original Research Paper](https://img.shields.io/badge/Zipcode%20Boundries%20Data-0056A0?style=flat&logo=external-link&logoColor=white&color=0056A0)](https://catalog.data.gov/dataset/allegheny-county-zip-code-boundaries)

-This dataset demarcates the zip code boundaries that lie within Allegheny County.If viewing this description on the Western Pennsylvania Regional Data Center’s open data portal, this dataset is harvested on a weekly basis from Allegheny County’s GIS data portal
+This dataset demarcates the zip code boundaries that lie within Allegheny County.
+If viewing this description on the Western Pennsylvania Regional Data Center’s open data portal, this dataset is harvested on a weekly basis from Allegheny County’s GIS data portal

 ### School District Boundaries